godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 _________

 Okay, phew!
 That was a lot of code!
-Add the same script, ``VR_Controller.gd`` to the other hand controller so both controllers have the same script.
+Add the same script, ``VR_Controller.gd`` to the other controller so both controllers have the same script.

 Now go ahead and try the game again, and you should find you can teleport around by pressing the touch pad, and can grab and throw objects using the grab/grip buttons.

-While this is certainly cool, and a good start, let's add some special :ref:`RigidBody <class_RigidBody>` nodes we can interact with next.
+Let's add some special :ref:`RigidBody <class_RigidBody>` nodes we can interact with next.

 Adding destroyable targets
 --------------------------